native-rust-lib/native-rust-lib.github.io/mdbook/src/core-lib/setup.md

 We put the rust client inside an app folder because we will introduce other applications.
 For iOS, android, and web.

-Finally, we need to add and use the library inside the rust client crated we created.
+Finally, we need to add and use the library inside the rust client crate we created.

 ```bash
 cargo add -p rust_client --path quiz_core/